fisherra/r4ds_tidyverse/summary/r4ds_data_visualisation.md

 <br  />

-#### Position Adjustments
+### Position Adjustments

 When geometric data occupies the same space, it is useful to use a position adjustment to better understand the visualisation.
+I really only find adjusting the positioning of data useful when I'm working with bar charts and scatterplots.

 -   **geom\_point(aes(...), position = "jitter")** - adds a small amount
     of noise to better view overlapping points